jadocee/ARPort-High-Fidelity-Prototype/README.md

 <!-- TODO Add to this; maybe use information from the report? -->

-This project was created with the goal of understanding the importance of design in Human-Computer Interaction (HCI) in completing [SENG2260](https://www.newcastle.edu.au/course/SENG2260) at the University of Newcastle, Australia.
+This project was created with the goal of understanding the importance and implementation of design concepts in Human-Computer Interaction (HCI), and to demonstrate the use of AR (Augmented Reality) applications at an international airport when considering a world where AR and HMD (Head-Mounted Display) technology is commonplace.

+ARPort was designed and developed in completing [SENG2260](https://www.newcastle.edu.au/course/SENG2260) at the University of Newcastle, Australia.

 ## Features